Statistical Inference for Generative Model Comparison: Extensions

 Combined (\ref{eq:cfZn}) with the L\'{e}vy continuity theorem (see e.g., Theorem 2.13 of \cite{van2000asymptotic}), we can derive the CLT

 However, in generative models, both $\{(\hat{p}_1(Y_i),\hat{p}_2(Y_i))\}_i$ and $\{X_{i}\}_i$ are usually far away from Gaussian.
-CLT unify the Gaussian distribution as the asymptotic distribution for the inference of relative scores $\delta$, which may result in unreliable comparsion results, especially when $n$ is relatively small.
+CLT unify the Gaussian distribution as the asymptotic distribution for the inference of relative scores $\delta$, which may result in unreliable comparison results, especially when $n$ is relatively small.

 In fact, CLT (\ref{eq:cfZn}) only performs a second-order moment expansion of the c.f. of $Z_n$, and does not utilize higher-order moments such as skewness and kurtosis.
 Therefore, one can further expand the c.f. of $Z_n$ based on higher-order population moments of $X$ (if exist), such that the limiting distribution of $Z_n$ can be characterized more precisely, further making reliable inferences in generative model comparisons.
-The following assumptions on the distribution of $X_i$ ensure the existence of EEs of $Z$-statistics \begin{assumption} Suppose the relative scores $X_i$ have high-order moments, $\mathbb{E}|X|^4 < \infty$. \end{assumption}

-\begin{assumption} Suppose that the distribution $F$ of relative scores admits absolutely continuous components, that is, $\limsup_{|t|\to\infty} |\psi_X(t)| < 1$. \end{assumption}
+Based on the calculation of cumulants and the Fourier inversion of $\psi_{Z_n}(t)$, the following theorem gives the EEs of $Z_n$.